greenbergM/BI_ophelia_project/README.md

 **The best assembly was produced by rnaSPAdes.**

 Protein-coding contigs in best assembly were identified with [Transdecoder](https://github.com/TransDecoder/) (v.5.7.1).
 Expression levels for transcripts were quantified with [Salmon](https://github.com/COMBINE-lab/salmon) (v.1.10.2).
 For subsequent analysis we used only contigs contigs with with protein length >= 100 aminoacids and expression level at least 1 TPM in any sample.
-Annotation was performed with [eggNOG-mapper](http://eggnog-mapper.embl.de/) (v.2) online tool.
+Annotation was performed with [eggNOG-mapper](http://eggnog-mapper.embl.de/) (v.2) online tool. **67963** (12.8%) coding sequences with a significant expression level were found in this assembly and **28551** (5.36%) of them were annotated.

 ### Differential expression analysis and GeneOntology enrichment analysis